Perspective Geometry

 and by appointment

-Prerequisite: This course is open only to students in VCU's School of the Arts
+Prerequisite: This course is open only to students in VCU's School of the Arts; there is no other prerequisite.

 This is a course about linear perspective, a mathematical system invented by Renaissance artists to accurately represent three-dimensional space on a flat surface.
 We will develop an understanding of why parallel lines appear to converge and why objects appear smaller when viewed from a distance.
 We will learn some of the techniques for drawing scenes and objects in correct perspective, understand why they work, and discuss them in the context of Renaissance masters and their modern counterparts.
 Toward the end of the course we will see how these artistic ideas lead to a new branch of mathematics called projective geometry.
 Your grade is determined by five assignments, a final project and attendance/engagement.
 Details follow.